Friday, September 29, 2023

 A note about Taoism:

 Taoism is a philosophy.
 You can be Christian, Jewish, Muslim, Buddhist, Hindu, Atheist, Agnostic… and still be inspired by Taoist thinking and practice Qigong.
 There are those who practice Taoism as a religion with rituals and icons.
-Deities, often borrowed from other cultures, are assigned particular roles.
-But, there is not an omnipotent being, a god.
+Deities, often borrowed from other cultures, and are assigned particular roles.
+But I stick with learning from Taoist philosophy without the rituals and icons.
+Well, maybe one ritual:

 At the end of each Qigong practice session I bow three times.
 By bowing I am showing reverence and connection.

-The first bow is to my teachers which include all living things; the people I study with, practice with, the people and animals and living things that I come in contact with.
-I learn from all of them.
+The first bow is to my teachers which include all living things; the people I study with, practice with, the people and animals and living things that I come in contact with: trees, my dogs, the breeze, the blue sky.
+I learn by noticing the world.

 My final bow is to the Tao, the Way, my place in nature, perhaps a collective intelligence.
 I call it the Tao.
 The Tao unifies all living things.